This post may contain affiliate links, see my Privacy Policy and Disclosure Statement

-With its intense red hue and savory flavor, my Savory Gin Cocktail with Cynar and Beet Juice may redefine cocktail hour!
-A few simple ingredients - gin, Cynar, beet juice, bitters - in a cocktail shaker...
-This tasty cocktail is perfect when "sweet" just isn't appealing, and it's ready in 5 minutes (or less)!
+With its intense red violet hue and savory flavor, my Savory Gin and Beet Juice Cocktail with Cynar may redefine cocktail hour!
+A few simple ingredients – gin, Cynar, beet juice, bitters – in a cocktail shaker… This savory cocktail recipe is perfect when “sweet” just isn’t appealing, and it’s ready in 5 minutes (or less)!

 After a vacation to the Texas Hill Country led us to Dripping Springs Distillery, I realized how aromatic and complex a good, artisan gin can be.
 I got sucked in to the wonders of mixology, and now my interest in gin has turned into a passion for creating flavorful sippers!